 The thing is those goals aren't always interlocking well with one another.
 "It would be great for institutions to differentiate more upfront what goal they're after".
 By not declaring what speciality a school is focusing on, everything becomes general and because today, the majority of schools declare ensuring a holistic experience, mixing the three goals, which is much more difficult to ensure although possible, 1) students can't find themselves a path on the professional market and 2) many schools will have to shut down.

 The Western Governor University well understood that, according to Kristin Palmer, and openly state that they help their students find a job.
 "If you're an adult learner and you're looking for a job, I don't see why you would go anywhere else than Western Governor" she affirms.

 As it is more difficult today for a student to really stand out of the crowd to build himself a road to success, Palmer explains, they'll have to be even more responsible throughout their academic path toward the market.

 This will have deep technological implications for teachers and schools who'll have to rethink the way they grade, the way they teach and the way they engage students using technological tools.

 Finally, this technological and pedagogical change will then have even deeper impacts on schools organizational structures and the interactions between faculty.
-Moreover, the job of teacher will become even more difficult as more and more elements will have to be considered in the scope of action of a teacher.
+Moreover, the job of the teacher will become even more difficult as more and more elements will have to be considered in the scope of action of a teacher.

-As Kristin Palmer notes, ?the main challenges are the evolving responsibilities of faculty (research, teaching, mentoring, advising, grant writing, presenting, writing, collaborating with peers, understanding Edtech, tech help, understanding pedagogy, staying on top of news/social media, etc) and the rising adjunct faculty workforce (and the lack of stability, benefits and a living wage for those adjuncts).?
+As Kristin Palmer notes, "the main challenges are the evolving responsibilities of faculty (research, teaching, mentoring, advising, grant writing, presenting, writing, collaborating with peers, understanding Edtech, tech help, understanding pedagogy, staying on top of news/social media, etc) and the rising adjunct faculty workforce (and the lack of stability, benefits and a living wage for those adjuncts)."

 How it will change